 Targeted Selling Data

 All that top data is all well and good, but I need a little more information about something that I am selling!
 For this you will want to go to “Top Sellers By Category”.
 Here you will drill down to your category of products.
-For my Paperly People shop, this is Paper Goods, for my Work Necklaces shop this is jewelry.
+For my Paperly People shop, this is Paper Goods, for my Glamorously Vintage shop this is vintage decor.

 For this example we will use a gal who does prints on canvas.
 Her category will be art. and then we want to drill down to her specific type…